How To Talk To A Live Person At The IRS

 Callers to the IRS customer support phone line are met with a litany of options that are difficult to navigate.
 When all you want is to speak to a live person who can assist you, especially with a small issue, this can prove to be quite frustrating.

 With many Americans struggling with issues regarding their stimulus payments, the IRS is receiving more calls than ever.
 To address this, the IRS plans to gradually add 3,500 agents to handle the influx of phone calls.
 While this may seem to be helpful for those with general IRS inquiries, with all the focus on handling stimulus payments, other areas of IRS service are understaffed.
+Alternatively, we offer CPA coaching calls at a rate of $39 for fifteen-minute consultations if you have a question that can be answered by a CPA.

 While it is difficult to reach a live person at the IRS, it is not impossible.
 Don’t waste your time trying to figure it out on your own – we have the inside track to getting through the calling system and getting to a live IRS person as quickly as possible.
 Follow the steps below to avoid much of the frustration and put yourself in the best position to speak to a live person as soon as possible.